 - Companies do not account for the “wear and tear” of machinery, which may breakdown at a faster rate amidst heightened production.

 - Companies do not maintain humane, safe working conditions for all employees at all times.

 Safety has not always been paramount when it comes to oilfields.
 According to findings published by the Centers for Disease Control and Prevention (CDC), 1,189 workers in the oil industry died on the job in a recorded ten-year span.
 Some causes of death included transportation-related accidents, contact with equipment, and hazards stemming from the service of oil wells.

-If you suffered injuries or lost a loved one because of an Arlington oilfield accident, then an insurance claim or lawsuit may be appropriate depending on your circumstances.
+If you suffered injuries or lost a loved one because of an Arlington oilfield accident, then an insurance accident claim or personal injury lawsuit may be appropriate, depending on your circumstances.

 Liability in an Oilfield Accident Case